amgadhawari/NetworkSecurity_ML_Analysis/README.md

 ## Usage
 Each script in the respective folders (`Capture`, `Measurements`, `Upload`) is designed for specific tasks within the network monitoring and analysis pipeline.
 Replace placeholder values with your specific configurations.

+To run a script, navigate to its directory and execute it using Python.
+For example:

 ## Installation
 Ensure the installation of all required Python libraries as per the individual script requirements.

+## Contribution
+Contributions to enhance and expand the project functionalities are welcome.
+Please follow standard coding practices and provide documentation for any new features.

 ## Contribution
 Created by: Amgad S Hawari, if you have any questions or concerns please reach out to amgad@ucsb.edu for more information